 What is Local SEO?

-This is what pops up when your website is prepped for search engines:
+This is what pops up when a website has done local SEO:

-This time, the search involves looking for an Italian Restaurant in Pasadena California.
-Note that you don’t have to key in the exact location if you’re looking for a place near your work area, as Google will automatically give you results near your place– if the establishment’s website has implemented the right local SEO strategy.
+The search involves looking for a Pizza Delivery specifically in New York.
+Note that you don’t have to key in the exact location if you’re looking for a place near you, as Google will automatically give you results based on your location – if the establishment’s website has implemented the right local SEO strategy.

 As you can see, local businesses will benefit highly from local SEO.
-However, the process done in local SEO differs greatly from the usual SEO that’s mostly done in commercial businesses.
-From the example above, if you’re an Italian Restaurant in Pasadena, you’ll be competing with 20 million other pages for the spot on the first page.
-This means that you have to optimize your website so that it ranks better than 20 million others.
+However, the process done in local SEO differs greatly from the usual SEO that’s mostly done for businesses who cater to audiences from various locations.
+From the example above, if you’re a Pizza Place in New York, you’ll be competing with 20 million other pages for the spot on the first page.
+This means that you have to get local SEO services for New York businesses or SEO for restaurants, as it will optimize your website so that it ranks better compared to competitors.

 Understanding How Google Works

 Google owns 92.05 percent of the global market share for all search engines.
 As the majority of users use Google, we’ll focus on its ranking factors in this article.
 Google ranks a website based on hundreds of factors which you can refer to in their Webmaster Guidelines.
 With millions of webpages in existence, ranking, and being found by a user takes more than just matching a word or phrase on your website to a phrase a user types in the search.
 Now, one of the ranking factors involves backlinks or links created when other websites link to yours.
 That’s not all.

 When a user types in a search query, Google isn’t actually conducting a live crawl or search every time.
 Google already has crawled a site with its Google spiders and has already indexed a copy of it on its server.